 Beverley George selected the following haiku to conclude the 10th issue of Windfall.
 It was a wonderful choice, with the poem capturing a quintessentially Australian scene.
 But, more than that, the poem does not despair about ending.
 Rather, the poem celebrates the vitality of birth and renewal.

-the udder punch
+sheltered paddock the udder punch of a newborn

 Glenys Ferguson